Home

 Cargo

-Have you ever been driving on the highway and found yourself behind a loaded down pick-up truck that didn't seem safe?
-The cargo can be anything including ladders, lawn chairs, blocks, construction debris, grills, and mattresses.
-Or you've had to swerve trying to evade the debris.
+Have you ever found yourself driving on the highway, stuck behind a heavily loaded pick-up truck that just didn’t look safe?
+The cargo can range from ladders and lawn chairs to construction debris, grills, and even mattresses.
+It’s a nerve-wracking experience, especially when you have to swerve to avoid flying debris.

 DOT - The US Department of Transportation has designated June 6th as "Secure your Load" day along with 40 States.
 Drivers with unsecured debris that injures or kills someone can be charged with vehicular homicide.
 They can be sued in civil court for personal injury and/or wrongful death.